 In July 2017, the Consumer Authoritiy updated the guidelines for marketing of traditional and complementary medicine (T&CM).

-At the end of August 2017, the Consumer Authority sent a letter about this to, amongst others, LP-instructor Live Landmark.
+On August 24th 2017, the Consumer Authority sent an information letter to organizations and other providers / practitioners, including Live Landmark.
 The Norwegian Directorate of Health, the Consumer Authority and Nafkam (Norway’s National Research Center in T&CM) have previously concluded that Live Landmark is to be considered as a T&CM provider.

 The guidelines state, among other things, that: “Statements from satisfied customers, user surveys etc. that give the impression that treatment T&CM modality is effective against specific diseases or disorders are also not permitted in marketing.”